defencedigital/moduk-service-manual/src/design/make-decisions-based-on-evidence.md

   url: "/design/"
 ---

-To design great services for Defence, you need reliable data and to make decisions based on it.
+To design great services, you need to collect reliable data and make decisions based on what you find.

-## Design with data in Defence
+## Design with data

-In Defence, teams designing digital services are expected to know their users.
-This helps you understand how your service is or will be used.
+Teams designing digital services for Defence are expected to know about their users.

-Getting and understanding data helps you:
+Collecting and understanding user data helps you:

 - avoid assumptions and bias
 - make objective design decisions